small-thinking/polymind/examples/media-gen/README.md

 # Media Generation Pipeline

-A command-line tool for regenerating images using AI-powered image understanding and generation.
+A comprehensive AI-powered media generation and understanding framework for images and videos.

 ## Overview

-The media regeneration pipeline analyzes an original image and generates a new image based on user interests and preferences.
-It uses a two-step process:
+The media generation pipeline provides tools for:

-1. **Image Understanding**: Analyzes the original image using AI vision capabilities
+- **Image Understanding**: Analyze images using AI vision capabilities
-2. **Image Generation**: Creates a new image based on the analysis and user preferences
+- **Image Generation**: Create new images using Replicate
+- **Video Understanding**: Extract and analyze video scenes
+- **Video Generation**: Generate videos from images and prompts

+## Quick Start

 ## Quick Start